YooZiiX/AdminDashboard/README.md

 Most of this information is summarized on the Dashboard, which is the Landing page.

+Furthermore, thanks to MaterialUI and a custom theme that we've created, we've been able to implement the Light / Dark Mode functionality.

 ## ENV File example (./.env)

 > PORT = 5000